floren/zk/README.md

 # zk: fast CLI note-taking

 'zk' is a tool for making and organizing hierarchical notes at the command line.
-It tries to stay out of your way; I wrote it because the only way I'll take notes is if it's as easy as possible.
+It tries to stay out of your way; I wrote it because the only way I'll take notes at all is if it's as easy as possible.

 Every note gets a unique ID assigned at creation time.
 Notes are organized in a tree, starting with note 0 at the root (note 0 is created automatically when you run `zk init`).